Epistimis/.github/profile/CONTRIBUTING.md

+## Contributing
+First off, thank you for considering contributing to these modeling tools.
+It's people like you that make them great.

 ## What you can contribute
 1. Documentation - Documentation (developer, user, etc.) is the primary mechanism for scalable knowledge transfer.
 N00bs in particular are ***strongly*** encouraged to contribute to documentation efforts.
 Why, you ask?
 Because, as a n00b,